obskyr/latex-fiction-template/README.md

 and run <kbd>Latex Workshop: Build with recipe</kbd>.
 In the next menu, select whether you want to build a PDF or an EPUB.
 The resulting file will be output as `book.pdf` or `book.epub`, respectively.

+If I may make a suggestion, keeping your writing ⁠/ plotting notes in an [Obsidian](https://obsidian.md/) vault in the same folder works wonders – it makes your notes trackable via Git alongside your writing as well.

 ### Customization